rsmp-nordic/rsmp_simulator/Documents/Manual_RSMPGS2.rst

 Creates a new debug window.
 Any number of debug windows can be created, but it will affect performance.

-**Debug - Tile all debug windows**
+**Debug - Show all debug windows in front**

-Moves all debug windows to the right of RSMPGS2 (if there is space) and puts them in a line.
+Moves all debug windows to the front.

+**Debug - Cascade all debug windows**

+Cascade all debug windows.

+**Debug - Tile horizontally all debug windows**

+Show all debug windows side by side horizontally.

+**Debug - Tile vertically all debug windows**

+Show all debug windows side by side vertically.

 **Debug - Close all debug windows**